SummaryRead the full fact sheet

 - Use woollen or cotton socks to allow your feet to ‘breathe’.

-- Have some gentle exercise, like walking, every day to improve peripheral circulation.
+- Perform gentle exercise, like , every day to improve peripheral circulation.

-- See a podiatrist for regular professional treatments.
+- See a podiatrist for professional treatments and advice.